mgilbert82/mgilbert82/README.md

 - 👋 Hi, I’m @mgilbert82
-- 👀 I’m interested in ..PHP, HTML, CSS, Javascript, Swift
+- 👀 I’m interested in ..PHP, HTML, CSS, Javascript, Angular, React
-- 🌱 I’m currently learning ...le  PHP
+- 🌱 I’m currently learning ...Angular
 - 💞️ I’m looking to collaborate on ...
-PHP, javascript and swift.
+PHP, javascript and Angular.
 - 📫 How to reach me ...on mail michelgilbert@hotmail.fr

 <!---